vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/batch_transfers.rst

 =======================

 Batch picking allows a single picker to handle a batch of orders, reducing the number of times he must visit the same location.
-In Odoo, it means you can regroup several transfers into the same batch transfer, then process it, either via the barcode application or in the form view.
+In Leansoft, it means you can regroup several transfers into the same batch transfer, then process it, either via the barcode application or in the form view.